Thanksgiving is one of the biggest American holidays, and we’d be lying if we said it wasn’t at least partially because of the food, right?

+Less than 9g of protein.
+Sometimes, foods that are high in carbs also come packed with protein.
 Protein had its heyday and was revered as the most important macronutrient for some time.
-There are plenty of benefits of protein including the building of bones, muscles and tissues, and the creation of crucial enzymes in your body.
-With a bleak nearly 8:1 ratio between carbs and protein, potatoes don’t have much for bragging rights.
+It offers plenty of benefits, including the building of bones, muscles, and tissues, and the creation of crucial enzymes in your body.
+With a bleak 8:1 ratio between carbs and protein, let's just say potatoes don’t have a ton of bragging rights.

-The good news is that you don’t even have to worry about whether you’ll cheat on paleo or keto or Whole30 or whatever diet you follow, because of this amazing mashed fauxtato recipe!
+The good news is that you don’t even have to worry about whether you’ll cheat on paleo, keto, Whole30, or whatever diet you follow because of this amazing mashed fauxtato recipe!

-- Better for you.
-With over 14g of fats and only 5.3g of net carbs, you can have your mashed potatoes and eat them, too -- without wishing you had Joey Tribbiani’s turkey pants.
+Better for you.
+With over 14g of fats and only 5.3g of net carbs, you can have your mashed potatoes and eat them, too.
 You can feel good about feeding your little one this "mashed potato" recipe as it's a kid-approved dinner recipe!

-- Low-carb.
-Because this recipe skips the starchy root vegetables in favor of cauliflower, it fits within a paleo, keto, or just generally low-carb diet.
+Low-carb.
+Because this recipe skips the starchy root vegetable in favor of cauliflower, it fits within a paleo, keto, or low-carb diet.

-- Creamy.
-You won’t miss traditional mashed potatoes because these ones are creamy -- even though they’re dairy-free.
+Creamy.
+You won’t miss traditional mashed potatoes because this recipe yields a creamy dish, while being dairy-free.

-- Satiating: Quality fats from MCTs and grass-fed butter ensure you’re feeling satisfied without the “go back for thirds… or fourths” effect.
+Satiating.
+Quality fats from MCT oil and grass-fed butter ensure you’re feeling satisfied without needing to go back for seconds or thirds.

 Why Cauliflower is the Bomb

-Cauliflower is a paleo, keto, or Whole30 diet follower’s best friend.
+Cauliflower is a paleo, keto, and Whole30 dieter's best friend.

-Cauliflower can be used to replace flour and starchy carbs (yes, like potatoes) in a ton of American favorites.
-From cauliflower pizza crust (like this recipe!) to rice (like coconut cauliflower rice) and beyond, this cruciferous vegetable gets the award for the most versatile paleo and keto-friendly ingredient.
+It can be used to replace flour and starchy carbs in a ton of American favorites.
+From cauliflower pizza crust (like this recipe) to rice (check out this coconut cauliflower rice) and beyond, this cruciferous vegetable gets the versatility award!

-Besides being the substitute for nearly everything carby, cauliflower comes with a host of nutrition benefits, including:
+Besides being the substitute for nearly everything high-carb, cauliflower comes with a host of nutrition benefits, including:

-- Over 75% of your recommended daily intake (RDI) of vitamin C
+Over 75% of your recommended daily intake (RDI) for vitamin C

-It’s also low-carb, with only 3g of net carbs in 100g.
-Compare that to the 28g of carbs in 100g of rice and you can see why this vegetable is being embraced.
+It’s also low-carb, with only 3g of net carbs for every 100g.
+Compare that to the 28g of carbs in 100g of rice and you can see why this vegetable is so popular.

-The best part about it, though, is that cauliflower has a neutral flavor.
+Another reason to love cauliflower is its neutral flavor.
 Like rice and flour, it usually takes on the flavor of what you’re using it in.
 And, for the purpose of this recipe, like potatoes, it makes an excellent, creamy addition to your Thanksgiving spread.

-This recipe is super simple to make and will take you less time than your regular mashed potato feature.
+This recipe is very simple to make and will take you less time than your regular mashed potato recipe.

-Then it gets pureed in a power blender along with the fresh garlic, almond milk, butter, and MCT oil until it’s creamy and thick.
+Then it gets pureed in a power blender along with fresh garlic, almond milk, butter, and MCT oil until it’s thick and creamy.

-Serve it hot with salt and pepper, more butter and fresh green onions for garnish… or whatever you would normally add to your mashed potatoes!
+Season with salt and pepper, add more butter if desired, and garnish with fresh green onions, or whatever you would normally add to your mashed potatoes!